FnanB/compSys-e2018-pub/coursedescription.md

 The rule about 40 % of points for assignments in each topic, is included to make sure that you will uphold the learning goals for the course.
 We will teach you about many different abstractions and you should learn something about all of them.
 Without this rule you could attend the exam without e.g. learning anything about computer networks by getting enough points in the beginning of the course.
 The 40 % is chosen as it should be "easier" than the general rule of 50 %; it will therefore be set to 3 of the possible 8 points.

+## Exam

+The exam is a written 4-hour exam and will be held on Wednesday Jan 23.

+The course syllabus is the exercises and reading material.

+We will later publish example sets based on the previous exam iteration.

+It will be possible to get limited feedback on the exam performance.